 For every small business, the right time to outsource is different.
-But, you can, and should, outsource from the very beginning – perhaps start out with a bookkeeper and a virtual assistant, and grow the team from there.
+You can, and should, outsource from the very beginning – perhaps start out with a bookkeeper and a virtual assistant, and grow the team from there.

-Or… you may already have staff to handle the daily activities, but may need additional help for projects that don’t warrant a new employee.
-Perhaps even the after hours’ phones could be outsourced to save you and your team always having the phones.
+Or, you may already have staff to handle the daily activities, but may need additional help for projects that don’t warrant a new employee.
+Even the after hours’ phones could be outsourced to save you and your team always having the phones.

-The right time may simply be when you want your business to grow, but you have no time left in your day to pursue that growth.
+The right time may simply be when you want your business to grow.

-The types of tasks that are best outsourced fall into three general categories:
+The types of tasks best outsourced fall into three general categories: